 Getting adequate sleep is one of the best ways to improve your health.
 Healthy adults need seven to eight hours of sleep per night, with some people saying they feel best when they get closer to nine hours of sleep per night.

 Ideally, it should take you between 10 and 15 minutes to fall asleep.
 If you can fall asleep in less than five minutes, this indicates you’re suffering from sleep deprivation.
 If it takes longer than 20 minutes, you might be suffering from a sleep disorder.

 Trouble sleeping can be caused by stress, illness, living or sleeping arrangements, diet, exercise and your genetic history.
+A lack of sleep even negatively affects your brain’s neurons.
 To promote a more restful sleep, develop a ritual that will train your brain to relax.
 Try drinking a warm glass of milk or enjoying a cup of chamomile tea while you read a book or listen to some relaxing music.
 Reduce your use of artificial light as much as possible during the evening hours, as there is evidence to suggest that exposure to excess light interferes with the body’s production of melatonin — a hormone needed for proper sleep.

 Treat Yourself to New, Smaller Dishes

 If it has been a few years since you purchased new dishes, consider springing for a set of dinnerware that includes smaller plates.
 The bigger your plate or bowl is, the more you’ll eat without realizing it.